Pietro Caproni

 Pietro Paulo Caproni (1862–1928) was founder and co-owner of PP Caproni & Brother, Boston, Massachusetts, manufacturers of plaster reproductions of classical and contemporary statues.
 These 'cast' reproductions were, in an era before commercial photography, an integral educational tool in teaching people the history of art and antiquities.
+The brother in the company's name was Pietro's brother, Emilio.

-Together with his brother, Emilio, the Caproni brothers supplied art schools, major universities and museums in the United States and abroad with quality reproductions.
-The firm operated under their ownership between 1892 and 1927, the year the company was sold and a year before Pietro's death.
+The firm supplied art schools, major universities and museums in the United States and abroad with quality reproductions.
+It operated under their ownership between 1892 and 1927, the year the company was sold and a year before Pietro's death.